pelevesque/skeletor/README.md

 y = 0 -- the skeleton's y position
 sx = 1 -- the skeleton's x scale factor
 sy = 1 -- the skeleton's y scale factor
-angle = 0 -- the skeleton's angle
+angle = 0 -- the skeleton's angle (in radians)

--- The remaining properties are the style properties mentionned above.
--- When you create a skeleton, you can overwrite any of the default style properties previously set.
+-- The remaining properties are the style properties mentionned above. (@see Default style) -- When you create a skeleton, you can overwrite any of the default style properties.

 show
 boundariesCalculate